Point and shoot cameras guide

 The term point-and-shoot does a great job of describing how easy it is to use a digital camera.
 Now you know more about the power and flexibility that’s built into these deceptively simple devices.

 Once upon a time, megapixels were the big differentiator in cameras — because if you didn't have enough megapixels, you couldn't print high-resolution photographs.
 Fortunately, most contemporary cameras boast 10 megapixels or more — ample resolution for larger print sizes.
 The difference in resolution between 10 megapixel and 15 megapixel photos can be difficult to detect, unless you're a pro who looks for the tiniest details, or you plan to make really enormous prints.
-And if you do, you might want to look into the Sigma Photo Merrill cameras, which offer a stunning 46 megapixels of resolution.

 Which type of point-and-shoot camera is right for you?